What is RetroFoam Home Insulation?

 History of RetroFoam Insulation

-In the early 1980s Polymaster, the parent company of RetroFoam started a business manufacturing foam insulation.
-This new product was different than foam created by companies in previous years because it was a low-formaldehyde product.
+In the early 1980s, Polymaster, the parent company of RetroFoam, started a business manufacturing foam insulation.
+This new product was different from foam created by companies in previous years because it was low in formaldehyde.

-For nearly 20 years, Polymaster was setting the industry standard when it came to its foam insulation R-Value.
-In 2002, Polymaster’s InsulThane was one of the first polyurethane foam products on the market that was Zero Ozone Depletion Potential (ODP).
+For nearly twenty years, Polymaster set the industry standard for foam insulation R-Value.
+In 2002, Polymaster’s InsulThane was one of the first polyurethane foam products on the market with Zero Ozone Depletion Potential (ODP).

 That same year Polymaster introduced its premium residential foam product RetroFoam.